Arnold Johnson (activist): Biography

-Johnson was born in Seattle, to parents who had immigrated from Sweden and Finland to Minnesota.
+Johnson was born on September 23, 1904, in Seattle, to parents who had immigrated from Sweden and Finland to Minnesota.
 Johnson joined the Socialist Party in 1929, while studying at Union Theological Seminary.
 Johnson became politically active in the early 1930s, working with pacifist groups like the Fellowship of Reconciliation.
 Following the advice of his professor, Harry F. Ward, Johnson traveled to Harlan in 1932 to aid striking miners.
-Johnson graduated from Union Theological Seminary in 1932 with a bachelor's degree in Divinity.
+Johnson graduated from Union Theological Seminary in 1932 with a bachelor's degree in divinity.

-Johnson became a member of the American Workers Party, lead by A.J.
+Johnson became a member of the American Workers Party, led by A.J.
 Muste.
 In October 1936, Johnson joined the Communist Party, defecting from the Workers Party with Louis Budenz.
 Johnson and the other departing members opposed the merger of the American Workers Party with the Trotskyist Communist League of America.

 In 1940, Johnson was the Communist Party's candidate for governor of Ohio.
 He was the leader of the Ohio Communist Party between 1940 and 1947.
-Johnson was arrested in Pittsburgh on June 20, 1951 and charged under the Smith Act with conspiring to overthrow the government.
+Johnson was arrested in Pittsburgh on June 20, 1951, and charged under the Smith Act with conspiring to overthrow the government.
 At the time of his arrest, Johnson was serving as the Communist Party's chairman for Western Pennsylvania.
 On February 3, 1953, Judge Edward J. Dimock found Johnson guilty of violating the Smith Act and sentenced him to three years in prison.